trovu/trovu/Namespaces.md

 - `en` (English language)
 - `.us` (USA)

-Priority: The latter, the higher.
-So shortcuts from `.us` override those from `en`, and both those from `o`.

 ### Advanced (with your Github account)

 Your namespaces are [derived from your config.yml](https://github.com/trovu/trovu.github.io/wiki/Advanced-settings-&-personal-shortcuts).

+## Priority of namespaces

+The latter, the higher: So in the example before, shortcuts from `.us` override those from `en`, and both those from `o`.

 ## Forcing a namespace